 Summertime, mosquito bites and an odyssey to find allergy medicines in Marrakech.

 Welcome to my first mosquito nightmare!
-And before you call me a fool, let´s clarify that I bought insect repellent before travelling to Morocco.
-I even researched on google: “Mosquito in Morocco?”, but the answers I got were: mosquito bites are not a big a problem there.
+And before you call me a fool, let´s clarify that I bought insect repellent before traveling to Morocco.
+I even researched on google: “Mosquito in Morocco?”, but the answers I got were: mosquito bites are not a big problem there.

 In just one day 20 mosquito bites, is that enough for you??

 Thank God I feel better now.
-Allergic people like me have a serious problem when travelling.
-For most of the people it can be just a mosquito bite, for us it can be a life threatening moment.
+Allergic people like me have a serious problem when traveling.
+For most people, it can be just a mosquito bite, for us, it can be a life-threatening moment.
 That´s why I’m writing this post.

 On Saturday morning I already had some bites on my back and on my legs.
 My first thought was: Fuck!!
 There are bedbugs in this Riad!!!!